East Wenatchee, Washington: Geography

 According to the United States Census Bureau, the city has a total area of 3.81 sqmi, of which, 3.80 sqmi is land and 0.01 sqmi is water.

 Climate

-Agriculture
+Economy

 There are many orchards surrounding East Wenatchee.
 Commercial crops primarily include apples, sweet cherries and pears.
 Apricots, peaches, nectarines, and plums are also grown.
 Wheat and other grain are also grown on farms in the outlying areas near East Wenatchee.